 The Kings Castle baby and toddler rooms (Highcliffe and Christchurch) blend traditional and Montessori approaches within the EYFS framework to provide children with an introduction to Montessori within a more traditional framework.
 Our Christchurch toddler room offers children both Montessori and traditional toys and equipment and staff have a mix of traditional and Montessori-training.

-Once children join the Lulworth rooms (usually when they are 2 1/2 – 3 years), they follow the full Montessori curriculum.
+Once children join the Lulworth rooms (usually at around age 3), they follow the full Montessori curriculum.
 The Montessori curriculum perfectly complements the EYFS framework and milestones.

 EYFS Early Learning Goals

 The Early Year curriculum is divided into the following Early Learning Goals:

 - Understanding the World

 - Expressive Arts and Design

 These Early Learning Goals are covered in our comprehensive curriculum.
 Please ask the Nursery Manager if you would like more information on how these are achieved.
 Each child has an individual development plan, designed to meet their needs, created in partnership with their Key Worker, parents and carers.

 Children are encouraged to extend their talking and listening skills in large and small groups through shared stories, song and rhymes.
 The book corner provides books relating to the different topics and enables the children to get used to looking at, handling and enjoying print in different forms.
 Role-play activities give children ample opportunities to use their communication and language skills in a wide variety of contexts.
 For example, writing skills may be used with shopping lists, receipts, birthday cards, registers and much more.